In-Saiyan/obsidian-notes/Skills/Linux.md

 ### **ps**
 - Displays running processes.
 - Examples:
+  - `ps -e` - Shows processes for all users.
+  - `ps -f` - Shows all details including Parent Process ID
+  - `ps -u username` - Shows processes for user provided
-  - `ps -aux` - Shows all processes.
+  - `ps aux` - Shows all processes with Memory and CPU usage.
+  - `pdf -ef` - Shows all processes for all users with their parent process ID
 ### **kill**
 - Terminates a process using its PID.
 - Example: